 Wait for 4 hours before giving your child iron supplements, antacids that contain either calcium or aluminum hydroxide, or calcium supplements (regular amounts of cow’s milk are probably OK).

 Keep a card in your wallet that lists:

 Your name and contact information

-The name and contact information for your child’s doctor
+The name and contact information for your child’s healthcare provider

 The name of your child’s disease

-The brand name and dose of your child’s medication
+The brand name and dose of your child’s medicine

 Encourage your child to eat a high-fiber, low-calorie diet to relieve constipation and maintain a healthy weight.